Clinical Staff

 As a Chinese medicine doctor, I am committed to seeing the patient as an individual and not a disease, offering compassionate and effective care to every person.
 It is my greatest honor in life to hold space for all of those that step into a treatment room and I am dedicated to meeting each patient with the utmost sensitivity, care, and respect.

 I have been practicing and teaching yoga for over ten years, which greatly informs how I live and practice medicine.
 I am passionate about utilizing meridian-based stretching, breath-work, and meditation with my students and interested patients.
-My other interests include qi gong, Cha Dao/tea ceremony, and hiking in the beautiful Appalachian mountains with my husband and dogs.
+My other interests include qi gong, Cha Dao/tea ceremony, and hiking in the beautiful Appalachian mountains with my dogs.